vatesfr/xen-orchestra/docs/docs/xo5/immutability.md

 ## Limitations

 Cloud-based solutions such as S3 Object Lock depend on your provider’s implementation; not all S3‑compatible systems behave identically, so always test before production use.
+See the [supported object storage providers](./object-storage-support.md) list and its support tiers.

 ## Troubleshooting